riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/30_controls.md

 ## Tasks

 - Add a `<dot:TextBox>` to the `<body>` element.
-- Use value binding to bind the `Difference` property to its `Text` attribute.
+- Use value binding to bind the `Difference` property to the `Text` attribute of the TextBox.